BulletSentence/Happy-Calgary-Canada/README.md

 # Happy (Calgary, Canada)
-Website for search orphanages to visit, in Calgary.
+Website for search houses to visit, in Calgary.